 What is Credit Savvy?

 Working with Experian (one of the three major consumer credit reporting companies in Australia), Credit Savvy describes itself as a “consumer initiative” that allows Australians to access their credit score and credit report for free.
-The company also offers consumers resources to help understand credit scores and how to improve it if it is considered low.
-It is owned by Aussie, the mortgage broker and financial services group which itself is wholly owned by the Commonwealth Bank.
+The company also offers consumers resources to help understand credit scores and how to improve it, if it is considered low.
+It is operated by CBA New Digital Businesses Pty Ltd, a wholly-owned subsidiary of the Commonwealth Bank.

 According to Credit Savvy, “Your credit score is a numerical representation of how you’re viewed from a financial point of view.”
-Understanding credit scores can be beneficial, as many aspects of finance are decided by this number.
-For example, banks often use credit scores to help them figure out whether or not you are a good candidate for a home loan or how much your credit card limit should be.
+Understanding credit scores can be beneficial, as many aspects of finance are at least partially decided by this number.
+For example, banks and other lenders often use credit scores to help them figure out whether or not you are a good candidate for a home loan or how much your credit card limit should be.

-Once you find out your credit score, Credit Savvy says it will provide monthly score updates so you can keep track of your score and whether it changes over time.
-It says it will also send you a credit alert if someone else is accessing your credit history.
+Once you find out your credit score, Credit Savvy says it will provide monthly score updates so you can keep track of your score over time.
+It says it will also send you a credit alert if there are any “key changes” to your credit report.

 What is a good Credit Savvy credit score?